Skip to main content

 • Auckland Council Archives can give copyright clearance to archives under Auckland Council copyright.
 This covers documents created by council employees or by a predecessor local authority.

-• You may need to get copyright clearance from the organisation or individuals concerned if copyright is not held by the council.
+• You may need to get copyright clearance from the organisation or individuals concerned if we do not hold the copyright.

 • It is your responsibility to ensure that copyright is not breached.